ELLEONEL10/N-Body-simulation/README.md

 ## Acknowledgements

-This project was implemented based on detailed explanations and examples provided in the course materials.
-Special thanks to the authors of the referenced materials for their comprehensive guides.
+This project was implemented based on detailed explanations and examples provided in the course materials By: Fadi Abbara, Hayyan Azzam, Baraa Alkilany, Anas Zahran, and Omar Radwan.
+Special thanks to the Proof.
+Ali Vaisifard for their comprehensive guides.

 ## License